qiime2/docs/source/tutorials/fmt-cdiff-khanna.rst

 Obtaining and importing data
 ----------------------------

 Next, you’ll download the demultiplexed reads in a per sample FASTQ forward and reverse format.
 These files contain a subset of the reads (10%) in the full data set generated for this study, which allows for the following commands to be run relatively quickly.
-If you are only planning to run through the commands presented here to get experience, you can use the `1% subsample data set`_ (in qza format) so that the commands will run quickly.
-If you’re planning to work through the questions presented at the end of this document to gain more experience with QIIME analysis and data interpretation, you should use the `10% subsample data set`_ set so that the analysis results will be supported by more sequence data.

 You will download two files.
 A `manifest.csv` and a zip file with a folder (`sequence_files`) that contains our forward and reverse reads for each of our samples.